Can you fast track construction? Is it safe?

-- As the project is being permitted, The Architect will continue to work with the Owner designing the building interior and finish locations.
+- As the project is being permitted, The Architect continues to work with the Owner designing the building interior and finish locations.

 - The General Contractor or Construction Manager can begin exploratory demolition in the case of a remodel or exploratory site discovery in the case of a new building.
-Often times, project-changing conditions are discovered during the first week of excavation or demolition.
+Often times, during the first week of excavation or demolition discovered project-changing conditions.
 After this phase, and assuming all selections are complete, it is rare that additional changes will occur

 - Incorporate all the pre-construction task information into one set of drawings.

-- Don’t actually start construction until all selections are made; long-lead items and schedule should be coordinated before order; and the Owner and General Contractor or Construction Manager have agreed to a final contract price.
+- Do not start construction until every piece and material has been selection; long-lead items and schedule should be coordinated before order; and the Owner and General Contractor or Construction Manager have agreed to a final contract price.
 Even if you have a permit in hand, do not start until all milestone items are complete.